-Q. Hello, I have a Dell laptop and I just reinstalled Windows 7 Ultimate x64 64-bit clean install on it.
-Ever since that time I have an unknown device in device manager.
-It is called ACPI\SMO8800 and I do not know what the heck it is or how to even get it working/configured.
-I really need to know where I can download the right driver and any help is appreciated!!!
+Q. Hello, I have a Dell laptop and I just reinstalled Windows 7 Ultimate x64 on it.
+Now I have an unknown device ‘ACPI\SMO8800′ in device manager.
+What driver can I download to fix it?

 More details about free fall sensors:

 That free-fall sensor is an accelerometer which can detect movement (i.e. downward acceleration or falling) and using that sensor your laptop can take steps to protect itself by parking the hard drive heads or other measure.

 IBM pioneered this technology in their ThinkPad line way back in 2003 and Dell has implemented it as well.
 Of course, it has applications beyond protection as even the Apple iPad/iPad 2/iPhones have an accelerometer which developers can use for games and other purposes!

 PS I would like to thank you for your question, as I am a bit fan of the Latitude E series (and also the Dell Precision line).
 You have a nice laptop!

 Device manager properties page after the correct driver has been installed: